Brian Lowe

-Brian Lowe (born 25 June 1939) is a former Australian rules footballer who played in Tasmania and Victoria from the late 1950s until the early 1970s.
+Brian Lowe (25 June 1939 – 4 July 2024) was an Australian rules footballer who played in Tasmania and Victoria from the late 1950s until the late 1970s.

 He was inducted into the Tasmanian Football Hall of Fame in 2005.

+Playing career

+Lowe started his career with Rossarden, before being recruited to Northern Tasmanian Football Association (NTFA) club City-South in 1957.
+In four seasons with the club, he would play in back-to-back premierships in 1959 and 1960, winning the club's best and fairest award in both seasons.
+City-South would also win their fifth Tasmanian State Premiership in 1960 with Lowe in the team.